riverrun/phauxth/UPGRADE_GUIDE.md

 Openmaize.ConfirmEmail is now Phauxth.Confirm.verify and
 Openmaize.ResetPassword is now Phauxth.Confirm.PassReset.verify.

-There is now an option to change the user-identifier -- to phone, for example, from email.

 With Openmaize, the database was updated and an email sent to the user within the Plug.
 With Phauxth, the two functions to update the database and send the email are